Frequently Asked Questions

 The best way to get started with SubQuery is to try out our Hello World tutorial.
 This is a simple 5 min walk through exercise.
 Download the starter template, build the project, use Docker to run a node on your localhost, and run a simple query.

-To give feedback, contact us at email@example.com or jump onto our discord channel (opens new window).
+To give feedback, contact us at firstname.lastname@example.org or jump onto our discord channel.

 This service is being provided to the community with a generous free tier!
 You can host your first two SubQuery projects for absolutely free!

-Deployment slots are a feature in SubQuery Projects (opens new window) that is the equivalent of a development environment.
+Deployment slots are a feature in SubQuery Managed Service that is the equivalent of a development environment.
 For example, in any software organisation there is normally a development environment and a production environment as a minimum (ignoring localhost that is).
 Typically additional environments such as staging and pre-prod or even QA are included depending on the needs of the organisation and their development set up.

 SubQuery currently has two slots available.
 A staging slot and a production slot.
 This allows developers to deploy their SubQuery to the staging environment and all going well, "promote to production" at the click of a button.